Stefan Pichler : Citation Profile

 Rijksuniversiteit Groningen (98% share)

-Institute of Labor Economics (IZA) (1% share)
+Luxembourg Institute of Socio-Economic Research (LISER) (1% share)

 Eidgenössische Technische Hochschule Zürich (ETHZ) (1% share)